Hearts-Up/hearts-up/README.md

 # hearts-up
-An iOS application which makes use of the [FitBit API](https://dev.fitbit.com "FitBit Developer Webpage")
+An iOS application which makes use of the [FitBit API](https://dev.fitbit.com "FitBit Developer Webpage") to help notify others about heart attacks.